Menu

 Possible Counterclaims

 A counterclaim is a complaint that you file against the creditor who has sued you.
+Consumer law provides protections that can form the basis of counterclaims.
 Federal and Florida consumer laws offer protection from unfair debt collection practices and penalize collection agencies that violate them.
 If you win your counterclaim, you may still owe the debt but may be able to collect money damages.
 A threat of a strong counterclaim may sometimes compel a creditor to refrain from suing or withdraw its lawsuit.

 Just some of the possible counterclaims include: